- Date of Incident

 - Was the journalist targeted?

-Gary Cooper, a journalist with North Carolina TV station WTVD, was filming a crowd of demonstrators in Charlottesville, Virginia, on August 12, 2018, when some of the demonstrators cut his camera’s audio cable.
+Gary Cooper, a journalist with North Carolina TV station WTVD, was filming a crowd of demonstrators on Aug.
+12, 2018, in Charlottesville, Virginia, when some of the demonstrators cut his camera's audio cable.

 Cooper and journalist DeJuan Hoggard were in Charlottesville to cover anti-fascist demonstrations marking the one-year anniversary of the murder of Heather Heyer, who was killed by a white nationalist at the "Unite the Right" rally in 2017.

 A group of demonstrators, apparently unhappy with being filmed, got into an altercation with Cooper and Hoggard, during which the demonstrators cut the audio cable connecting Cooper's external microphone to his camera.

 Hoggard later tweeted a photo of Cooper holding the broken camera, and Cooper tweeted that he had a spare cable.
 Hoggard also tweeted a video of an altercation that he had with demonstrators before the cable was cut.

 Protestors didn’t want to be filmed and cut my photographer’s audio cable cord. pic.twitter.com/GBLryCjWZs— DeJuan Hoggard (@DeJuanABC11) August 12, 2018

 Thankfully, I have a spare cable.— Gary Cooper (@GaryCooperWTVD) August 12, 2018